Oscar Predictions: Will 'Power of the Dog' reign supreme?

 The Nominees: Ciarán Hinds, “Belfast”; Troy Kotsur, “CODA”; Kodi Smit-McPhee, “The Power of the Dog”; Jesse Plemons, “The Power of the Dog”; J.K.
 Simmons, “Being the Ricardos.”

-BAHR: Among mostly first-time nominees (save for J.K.
-Simmons, who previously won for “Whiplash”), “CODA’s” Troy Kotsur went from breakthrough to frontrunner over the past couple months, winning at SAG, BAFTAs and Critics Choice and he’s likely to continue that streak come Oscar Sunday.
+BAHR: Among mostly first-time nominees, “CODA’s” Troy Kotsur went from breakthrough to frontrunner over the past couple months, winning at SAG, BAFTAs and Critics Choice and he’s likely to continue that streak come Oscar Sunday.
 The support for Kotsur and “CODA” has only become more enthusiastic recently and it would be a history-making win.
 The 53-year-old is the first deaf man to have ever been nominated for an acting prize.
-I’d also liked to have seen Colman Domingo get some more widespread praise for “Zola,” or Mike Faist for “West Side Story.”

 BEST DIRECTOR